lekt9/magictables/README.md

 - Automatic type generation and hinting for improved data quality and IDE support
 - Enhance data lineage and governance with built-in data cataloging
 - Optimize your data ops and MLOps workflows with efficient data storage and retrieval
+- Chain operations for complex data transformations
+- Convert results to various formats, including JSON and dictionaries

 ## Installation